TECH7Fox/sip-hass-docs/docs/integration/services/send_action.md

     - Send Action Service
 ---

-The `send_action` service can be used to send any AMI action
+The `send_action` service can be used to send any AMI action.

 ## Settings